I explore and question the boundaries between decorative art and art.

 CREATION TECHNIQUE

 I work with annealed wire used in masonry for reinforcement.
-I shape it by hand, aided by a cutting and flat-nose pliers.
-Most of the time, no welding is involved, except for the "prickly pear" type cacti.
-The starting point for a piece is often a sketch, a materialization of an image, a desire, a pervasive idea.
+I shape it by hand, aided by cutting and flat pliers.
+Most of the time, no welding is used, except for prickly pear type cacti.
+The starting point for a piece is often a sketch, a materialization of an image, a fleeting idea.

-Origin of the wire: construction material stores.
-43% of the European Union's steel production comes from recycled steel, manufactured in electrically powered furnaces.
+Wire origin: construction materials stores.
+43% of the European Union's steel production comes from recycled steel, made in electric arc furnaces.